Philippine–American War: Cultural impact

 According to historian Daniel Immerwahr, the first 15 American officers to hold the office of Chief of Staff of the United States Army all served in the Philippine–American War.
-Some veterans of the war, including Douglas MacArthur, Chester W. Nimitz, Walter Krueger, and Rapp Brush were senior commanders in the US campaign to liberate the Philippines from the Empire of Japan during World War II.
+Some veterans of the war, including Douglas MacArthur, Walter Krueger, Innis P. Swift, and Rapp Brush served as senior commanders in the US campaign to liberate the Philippines from the Empire of Japan during World War II.

 In the media

 Multiple films were based on the war: Virgin Forest (1985), Baler (2008), Amigo (2010), El Presidente (2012), Heneral Luna (2015), and Goyo: The Boy General (2018).
-The film Sakay portrays the latter part of the life of Filipino patriot and hero Macario Sakay.
+The film Sakay portrays the latter part of the life of Filipino revolutionary Macario Sakay.
 Malvar: Tuloy ang Laban is a biographical film about the life of Miguel Malvar; it has been in development since 2000 and is still pending release.

 The 1945 film Los últimos de Filipinas and the 2016 film 1898, Los últimos de Filipinas depict the siege of Baler.

 In the U.S., the 1926 film Across the Pacific and the 1949 film Last Stand in the Philippines are about or are set against a background of the war.
 The 1939 film The Real Glory is set against the backdrop of the Moro Rebellion beginning in 1906.